Manage environments in Azure Deployment Environments

 Delete an environment by using the developer portal

-You can delete your environment completely when you don't need it anymore.
+You can delete your deployment environment completely when you don't need it anymore.
+ADE uses the resource group and environment definition to identify and delete the resources created for the deployment environment.

 1. Sign in to the developer portal.